 24. Plaintiff in action for personal injuries to submit to medical examination

-[(1), (2) repealed]
+[(1), (2) deleted]

 (3) No action shall lie or be brought or continued against the Protection Board in respect of any injury to the person, unless the person injured submits himself to examination by a medical practitioner or medical practitioners appointed by the Protection Board at all reasonable times as the Protection Board may require.